morethanyell/wiz-discovered-vms-splunk-ta/README.md

 - Wiz Client ID credentials with permissions to create and retrieve reports

 ## Installation
-Download the Wiz Virtual Machines Splunk TA package.
+- Download the Wiz Virtual Machines Splunk TA package.
-Log in to your Splunk instance.
+- Log in to your Splunk instance.
-Navigate to Apps > Manage Apps.
+- Navigate to Apps > Manage Apps.
-Click Install app from file.
+- Click Install app from file.
-Upload the downloaded package and click Upload.
+- Upload the downloaded package and click Upload.
-Restart Splunk if prompted.
+- Restart Splunk if prompted.

 ## Configuration
-After installation, navigate to the TA's configuration page.
+- After installation, navigate to the TA's configuration page.
-Enter your Wiz API credentials.
+- Enter your Wiz API credentials.
+    - Wiz API Client ID in the Username field
+    - The associated Client Secret in the Password field
+- Go to Inputs tab to create a collection (inputs stanza)
+    - Give it a unique name
-Set the desired interval for report generation and retrieval.
+    - Set the desired interval for report generation and retrieval (recommendation: not less than 12400)
+    - Select the index
+    - Select the Client ID you just created under the Global Account dropdown menu
+    - Enter the Project ID to filter your results, leave the asterisk to collect everything
-Save the configuration.
+- Save the configuration.

 ## How It Works
 - The TA generates a report in Wiz's Cloud Resource Inventory.